RJARAG-92/unmsm.english.basic/README.md

 Well, last year, I had the chance to visit the Oxapampa City in three days.
 I went with my daughter, my wife, and my two best friends.

-We traveled in my car for ten hours from Lima to Oxapampa.
+We traveled in my car from Lima to Oxapampa for ten hours.
 We arrived in Oxapampa at 7 in the morning.
 First, we stayed at the Burj Oxa hotel.
 The hotel had an elegant restaurant, a beautiful art gallery and a large swimming pool.

 We went to visit many places during the three days.
 We went a big waterfall, a nice zoo, a small museum and a beautiful church.
 We took lots of photos in each place.
 Also, we ate the typical food.
 It was so fantastic